How to WFH With Your Spouse, Parents, And Kids - And Remain Sane

 To many, WFH seems idyllic.
 Working in pyjamas, eating homecooked meals, no boss breathing down your neck and zero commute.
 What’s not to like?
 Well, add a spouse, parents and curious kids with no sense of personal space into the mix, and you’ve got yourself a realistic WFH situation rife with distractions.

-Amid the spread of COVID-19 and the big shift to WFH, those who are accustomed to working in office environments may feel unmoored by the lack of routine and boundaries between your work life and home life, with kids clamouring over your keyboard.
+Amid the emergence of COVID-19 clusters and the shift back WFH and HBL, those who are accustomed to working in office environments may feel unmoored by the lack of routine and boundaries between your work life and home life, with kids clamouring over your keyboard.

 “When kids see that both parents are at home, they feel that it’s like a normal weekend” and expect parents to give them attention and time, shared Ishita Mitra, an engineering and manufacturing firm employee who has been working from home for two weeks.
 It’s a predicament I’m familiar with, as I’ve worked from home for several years now and birthed a second child in between.
 Juggling work demands with frenzied family life concurrently is daunting, but you can do it.
 Here’s how to WFH in a full house without losing your mind.